Michael Schofield (American football): Denver Broncos

-On the second day of the 2014 NFL Draft, the Denver Broncos drafted Schofield with the 95th overall selection in the third round.
+On the second day of the 2014 NFL draft, the Denver Broncos selected Schofield in the third round (95th overall).
 He was expected to sign a four-year contract worth approximately $2,761,200.
 On June 3, Schofield signed a four-year $2.75 million contract that included a $521,200 signing bonus.
 On February 7, 2016, Schofield was a starter on the Broncos Super Bowl 50 championship team that beat the Carolina Panthers by a score of 24–10.
 On September 2, 2017, Schofield was waived by the Broncos.

-Los Angeles Chargers
+Los Angeles Chargers (first stint)

 On September 3, 2017, Schofield was claimed off waivers by the Los Angeles Chargers.
 He played in 15 games, starting five in place of the injured Joe Barksdale at right tackle.
+With the Chargers, he played alongside high school teammate Dan Feeney.
 On March 14, 2018, Schofield signed a two-year contract extension with the Chargers.
 He started all 16 games at right guard for the Chargers in 2018.
 He started all 16 games in 2019, playing 995 snaps at right guard for the Chargers.